There are certain milestones that people expect by certain ages. By 16, you hope to hit the road with your shiny new drivers license.

 Retirement can last 30 years or more.
 As lovely as that sounds, financial security is key to enjoying a relaxing retirement.

-To retire comfortably, the IRS recommends having up to 80% of a person’s current annual income saved for each year of retirement.
+To retire comfortably, the IRS recommends individuals have up to 80% of their current annual income saved for each year of retirement.
 With the average Social Security monthly payment being $1,177, retirees may need to do a decent amount of saving to cover the rest of their future expenses.